 This well-rated course has a unique take on the field of mathematics.
 This course, mainly designed for visual learners, can help you see math in a new light.
-A set of 24 lectures will take you through a variety of mathematical problems and shed new light on each one.
+A set of 24 lectures will take you through a variety of mathematical lems and shed new light on each one.
 Professor James Tanton is the Mathematician Resident at the Mathematical Association of America.
 He provides an expert’s eye and helps uncover some of the more confounding principles using these unique strategies.

 Law School for Everyone